DataDog/saluki/ARCHITECTURE.md

 then finally spawn the topology to begin accepting, processing, and forwarding data.

-When a topology is spawned, we do so by using an asynchronous runtime, where each component is treated as an individual "task."
+When a topology is spawned, we do so by using an asynchronous runtime, where each component is treated as an individual "task," and individual components can spawn their own tasks.
 Saluki uses [Tokio](https://docs.rs/tokio) as the underlying runtime implementation, as it provides a high-performance, work-stealing runtime that is well-suited for running data-intensive pipelines such as the ones built with Saluki.

 #### Concurrency and parallelism